SaiGonSoftware/Awesome-CMS-Core/Resource/Docs.md

 ---

+Working dir for frontend is `\src\AwesomeCMSCore\AwesomeCMSCore\wwwroot\frontend`

 ## Note

 Currently project using Hotmodule replacement for React so the time to bootsup project may take about 3 - 4sec (Just for development).

 ## Authorization using postman